Akashsinghpanwar/Axess_crm_licence/EULA.md

 You are responsible for maintaining the confidentiality of your account credentials and for all activities under your account.
 Notify us immediately of any unauthorized use.

 ## 4. Third-Party Services (e.g., QuickBooks Online)
-The Service may interoperate with third-party services such as Intuit QuickBooks Online, Supabase, cloud hosting, analytics, or email providers (collectively, “Third-Party Services”).
+The Service may interoperate with third-party services such as **Intuit QuickBooks Online**, Supabase, cloud hosting, analytics, or email providers (collectively, “Third-Party Services”).
 Your use of Third-Party Services is governed by their terms.
 We are not responsible for Third-Party Services or their availability.
 You authorize us to exchange data with Third-Party Services as reasonably necessary to provide the Service.

 ## 5. Customer Data & Ownership
 “**Customer Data**” means any data, content, or materials you (or on your behalf) submit to the Service, including accounting/CRM records (e.g., quotes, invoices, purchase orders), and personal data.
 As between the parties, you retain all rights in Customer Data.
 You grant Axess a worldwide, non-exclusive, royalty-free license to host, process, transmit, display, and back up Customer Data as necessary to provide and support the Service and to improve security, reliability, and performance.

 ## 6. Usage Data
-We may generate and use aggregated and/or de-identified data derived from the operation of the Service (“Usage Data”) for analytics, benchmarking, service improvement, and business purposes, provided it does not identify you or any natural person.
+We may generate and use aggregated and/or de-identified data derived from the operation of the Service (“**Usage Data**”) for analytics, benchmarking, service improvement, and business purposes, provided it does not identify you or any natural person.

 ## 7. Service Levels & Changes
 We may modify the Service, features, or components from time to time.
 If a change materially reduces core functionality you rely on, you may terminate for convenience (Section 11) and receive a pro-rated refund of prepaid, unused fees.